luis-barahona23/proyecto-portafolio-bootcamp/README.md

 "For your MVP, you want to identify the minimum funcionality required to validate that you are heading the right direction

-"Para tu MVP, quieres identificar la funcionabilidad minima para validad que te diriges en la direccion correcta"
+"Para tu MVP, quieres identificar la funcionalidad minima para validad que te diriges en la direccion correcta"